AlexseyPip/FuturaOS/README.md

 ## 🚀 Overview

 FuturaOS is not "just another hobby OS".
 It is a purpose-built, high-performance operating system written in C and C++.
-It features a custom microkernel architecture (FuturaKernel), a hybrid window manager, and a built-in application store.
+It features a **hybrid kernel architecture** (FuturaKernel), a multi-paradigm window manager, a custom file system, and a built-in application store.

 We are redefining what a modern OS should be: **Stability without bloat, performance without compromise.**